Vianpyro/PaperMC-Docker/README.md

 -   **Backups**: The persistent data stored in `/path/to/minecraft/data` (or any directory you specify) can be backed up, moved, or restored.
 Simply copy the contents of this directory to another location for safekeeping.
 -   **Resource Usage**: Be mindful of the system resources (RAM and CPU) when running multiple Minecraft server instances.
 You may need to adjust your `MC_RAM` settings based on your hardware specifications.
--   **Docker Restart Policy**: The `--restart always` flag ensures that the Minecraft server container will restart if it crashes or if Docker is restarted.
+-   **Docker Restart Policy**: The `--restart unless-stopped` flag ensures that the Minecraft server container will restart if it crashes or if Docker is restarted.

 ## License